con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 ## 7. The mirror-like wisdom
-He is terrific, Vajrabhairava, (66)
+Called Vajrabhairava, he is terrific, (66)

 * VV: vajrabhairavabhīkaraḥ is a dvandva